"If music be the food of love, play on.”

 And, as a result of that aural blitzkrieg, a rather large number of our new neighbors - both within the immediate vicinity, as well as blocks away - had called in copious complaints to the local constabulary in regards to the “noise” emanating from an area somewhere in the vicinity of 6209 Rockwell Drive.
 Guess we were done for…hmm?

-Well then, the very slight yet unmistakable waft of marijuana smoke oozing and stinkin’ its way up thru the cracks of the basement door would’ve most certainly “Sounded the Death Knell” for all of us.
+Well then, the very slight yet unmistakable waft of marijuana smoke oozing and stinkin’ its way up thru the cracks of the basement door would’ve most certainly "Rung the Final Bell” for all of us.

 Remember, it’s still 1969 at this point of the story, dearest reader, and so being in possession of even just one joint of Jumpin’ Jiminy would most certainly wind you up before a judge.
 And get you nailed with a lifetime-long felony charge.
 Ain’t it so, Kesey?

-So, I guess you assume that Maggie was just simply fine n’ dandy with us smokin’ pot in her home, right?
-Well, yes and no. YES, she pretty much knew that we smoked the stuff from time to time - this lady was no one’s fool - but, NO, she didn’t want us to put it right in her face.
+So, I guess you assume that Maggi was just simply fine n’ dandy with us smokin’ pot in her home, right?
+Well, yes and no. YES, she pretty much knew that we smoked the stuff from time to time - this lady was no one’s fool.
+But, NO, she didn’t want us to put it right in her face.
 And after her recent li’l tete-a-tete with the Berkeley cops, she informed us that she not only did not want it done inside her home...but, she also did not want either herself or any of us to end up in the pokey.

 So, immediately after this rather concerning close-call cannabis caper, we found other places outside the walls of the castle in which to indulge our herbal predilections, so to speak.